The Florida Times-Union

 The Florida Times-Union is a daily newspaper in Jacksonville, Florida, United States.
 Widely known as the oldest newspaper in the state, it began publication as the Florida Union in 1864.
 Its current incarnation started in 1883, when the Florida Union merged with another Jacksonville paper, the Florida Daily Times.
-A Southeast Georgia edition, called The Georgia Times-Union, serves the Brunswick area.

 In 1983, Morris Communications of Augusta, Georgia, purchased Florida Publishing Company.
 The Times-Union became the largest newspaper of this chain, which owns a number of newspapers around the country.
 The paper is now owned by Gannett.
-In 2018, its editor was Mary Kelli Palka, and the editorial page editor was Michael P. Clark.
+Its editor is Paul Runnestrand.

 History

 In 1864, during the American Civil War, J. K. Stickney and W. C. Morrill published the first edition of the Florida Union.
 It was a Northern and Republican paper, at the time when Jacksonville was occupied by the Union Army.
 By 1867, Stickney sold the Florida Union to Edward M. Cheney, of Boston.
 Cheney tried to make the paper into a daily publication but lacked the needed money.
 The Union was sold to Walton, Fowle & Co. in 1873.
 Stockholder C. F. Mawbey assumed control and turned the Union into a daily publication.
 Cheney returned to the Union as an editor.

 In 1876, the Union was in decline and abandoned daily publication.
 Financially doomed, it was sold to H. B. McCallum, who then returned it to daily publication and converted it from an afternoon to a morning paper.
 Charles H. Jones wanted to buy the Union but was refused by McCallum.
 Annoyed, Jones started a rival paper, the Florida Daily Times, in November 1881.
 By 1883, the Daily Times was dominating the Union.
 McCallum became ill and finally decided to sell the paper to the Daily Times.
 The Union then combined with the Daily Times to form The Florida Times-Union, whose first edition was published on February 4, 1883.

 The paper was partisan and worked to promote railroad interests.
 The Daily Times was reporting on election related violence in 1882.

 On February 11, 2018, The Florida Times-Union printed its last papers in Jacksonville after 154 years.
 The Florida Times-Union newspapers are now printed at The Gainesville Sun and The Daytona Beach News-Journal, which are both owned by Gatehouse Media.
 On April 1, 2019, The Florida Times-Union moved to the Wells Fargo building at 1 Independent Drive, Suite 200 in downtown Jacksonville.